I am a former maths teacher and owner of DoingMaths. I love writing about maths, its applications and fun mathematical facts.

 Bibliography and Further Reading

-Below are some articles I read while writing this article and some further reading.
+Below are some articles I read while writing this article, as well as some further reading.

 - Electronics Tutorials - Hexadecimal Numbers